JayouZheng/DirectXMathLinux/README.md

 DirectXMath (https://github.com/microsoft/DirectXMath) version that compiles on Linux.
 Tested with Clang 8.0.0

+Oh, btw. it still compiles with MSVC and can be used on Windows.

 ## What I did

 * Initializer list `{ { { ... } } }` -> `{ ... }`